aimunanis1/Goodreads-Data-Dashboard/README.md

-# 📚 Goodreads Data Dashboard 📊
+# 📚 Goodreads Data Dashboard  using Tableau📊

 Welcome to the **Goodreads Data Dashboard**, built using **Tableau**!
 This dashboard provides insights into books, authors, publishers, and ratings from Goodreads.
 Dive in and explore the world of literature through data! 📖✨